 The ULI Foundation, which has a corpus of more than $40 million, supports many of the Institute’s general research and education activities, as well as local programs offered through ULI’s District Council network.
 In addition, the Foundation provides endowments for specific activities, including those related to workforce housing, infrastructure, sustainability, and public leadership in land use.

-Mr. Rosan recently transitioned full-time into the role of ULI Foundation President after stepping aside as Chief Executive Officer of ULI Worldwide.
-For more than 17 years, he served simultaneously as ULI’s top executive and as the ULI Foundation President.
+Mr. Rosan served as ULI Foundation president from 1992 to 2013.
+He also served as ULI’s top executive from 1992 to 2009.
 Under Mr. Rosan’s leadership, ULI experienced a fourfold increase in membership, expanded its global outreach into Europe and Asia, and secured many new funding sources.
 Mr. Rosan broadened ULI’s intellectual content through the creation of the ULI Senior Resident Fellows program and the funded Centers, which are supported through endowments from the ULI Foundation.

 Mr. Rosan is an architect and a Fellow of the American Institute of Architects.
 Prior to his service at ULI, he spent 22 years in New York City in several capacities, including 12 years with the City of New York, concluding with his service as the city’s Economic Development Director.